Why should I donate my body to USA's Anatomical Gifts Program?

 If people donate usable organs, can they still donate their body to the Anatomical Gifts Program?

 What happens if the person decides to withdraw from the program?

 They simply send a letter to our office and we will remove their paperwork from the files.
 The forms do not finalize the donation.
 The donation is not final until the executor of the estate initiates the donation at the time of death.

 Can people donate the body of a family member?

-The executor of the estate, usually a family member, can donate the body after the person has died.
+The executor of the estate, usually a family member, may donate the body after the person has died.
 Approval by the Anatomical Gifts Program is required.

 What happens if death doesn't occur at the hospital?